Scheduled and missed payments for past stimulus checks and advance tax credits were disbursed in batches by the IRS per the schedule below.

 Claiming Missing or Partial Stimulus Payments in 2022 via 2021 Tax Return Filing

-The IRS now stopped making catch-up or retroactive stimulus payments.
+The IRS has stopped making catch-up or retroactive stimulus payments.
 Per the latest FAQ they have announced that tax filers who didn’t get the full amount of the third Economic Impact Payments must file a 2021 tax return – even if you don’t usually file taxes – to claim the payment as a 2021 Recovery Rebate Credit (RRC).

 This was the same process for 2020 EIP (stimulus check payments) in 2021, as discussed in the sections below.
 Any stimulus payments you receive will reduce the tax you owe for 2021 or increase your tax refund.